Ranjith-M-Mathiyazhagan/Hoodie-Landing-Page/README.md

 # Hoodies-Landing-Page
-Explore the world of comfort and style with Hoodies Landing Page, a beginner's project designed to introduce you to the basics of HTML and CSS.
+Explore the world of comfort and style with Hoodies Landing Page, a beginner's project designed to introduce you to the basics of HTML & CSS.

 ## Features
 - Hero section inviting you into the world of comfy fashion.